 - Turn off lights and appliances when not in use.
 Consider shutting doors and vents to rooms when they are not in use.

-- Replace incandescent bulbs with fluorescent bulbs.
+- Replace incandescent bulbs with fluorescent or LED bulbs.
 Understand and reduce as much phantom load as possible.
-Phantom load, also known as vampire power, is energy which you are using but really pay no attention to.
+Phantom load, also known as vampire power, is energy to which you are using but the use of which is not easily apparent.
 Electronic appliances which are switched off or on stand-by mode continue to use electricity.
 Consider unplugging the appliance or put it on a power strip or surge protector which can be turned off when not in use.

 Financial assistance may be available through governmental agencies.
 Consumers experiencing hardship are encouraged to explore the possibility of getting financial help.
 For more information on available assistance, click on the following links: